alazaroc/blog-web-code/_posts/2022-03-20-how-to-add-ci-cd-to-my-cdk-project.md

 ![codepipeline21](console/codepipeline-21.png){:class="border"}

-You can see that the **CodeBuild role** is trying to assume the CDK role to perform the cdk commands, and of course, we didn't specify any permissions to the new role so it can't assume any roles.
+You can see that the **CodeBuild role** is trying to assume the CDK role to perform the CDK commands, and of course, we didn't specify any permissions to the new role so it can't assume any roles.

 > **How CDK deploy works**: Behind the scenes, when the `cdk deploy` command is executed, CDK is using the CDK roles created in the bootstrap process to perform some actions: perform a lookup, upload files and deploy the template uploaded in the S3 into the CloudFormation service.
 {: .prompt-tip }

-Therefore, you need to update the CodeBuild role to add the assumed permission to cdk roles.
+Therefore, you need to update the CodeBuild role to add the assumed permission to CDK roles.
 To do this, create new permission (new inline policy).

 ![codepipeline22](console/codepipeline-22-edit-role.png){:class="border"}

-You must to add the Action `sts:AssumeRole` and the Resources of the 4 CDK roles created in the bootstrap.
+You must add the Action `sts:AssumeRole` and the Resources of the 4 CDK roles created in the bootstrap.

 ![codepipeline23](console/codepipeline-23.png){:class="border"}